-- Employer Compulsory Superannuation Obligations The deadline for employers to pay Superannuation Guarantee Contributions for the 2018/19 financial year is the 28 July 2019.
-However, if you want to claim a tax deduction in the 2018/19 financial year the super fund (or Small Business Superannuation Clearing House) must receive the contributions by 30 June 2019.
-You should therefore avoid making contributions at the last minute because processing delays could deny you a tax deduction in this financial year. - For Private Company Div 7A Loans Business owners who have borrowed funds from their company in prior years must ensure that the appropriate principal and interest loan repayments are made by 30 June 2019.
+• Employer Compulsory Superannuation Obligations:

+The deadline for employers to pay Superannuation Guarantee Contributions for the 2019/20 financial year is the 28 July 2020.
+However, if you want to claim a tax deduction in the 2019/20 financial year the super fund (or Small Business Superannuation Clearing making contributions at the last minute because processing delays could deny you a tax deduction in this financial year.

+House) must receive the contributions by 30 June 2020.
+You should therefore avoid

+- For Private Company Div 7A Loans Business owners who have borrowed funds from their company in prior years must ensure that the appropriate principal and interest loan repayments are made by 30 June 2020.
 Current year loans must be either paid back in full or have a loan agreement entered into before the due date of lodgement of the company return.
-Failure to comply risks having it counted as an unfranked dividend in the individual's tax return. - Preparation of Stock Count Working Papers at June 30. - Preparation and reconciliation of Employee PAYG Payment Summaries (formerly known as Group Certificates). - Trustee Resolutions ensure that the Trustee Resolutions are prepared and signed before June 30, 2019 for all Discretionary ("Family") Trusts.
+Failure to comply risks having it counted as an unfranked dividend in the individual's tax return. - Preparation of Stock Count Working Papers at June 30. - Preparation and reconciliation of Employee PAYG Payment Summaries (formerly known as Group Certificates). - Trustee Resolutions ensure that the Trustee Resolutions on how the income from the trust is distributed to the beneficiaries are prepared and signed before June 30, 2020 for all Discretionary ("Family") Trusts.
+If a valid resolution hasn't been executed by this date, the default beneficiaries become entitled to the trust's income and are then subject to tax.
+Income derived but not distributed by the trust will mean the trust will be assessed at the highest marginal rate on this income.

-From 1 July 2019:
+From 1 July 2020:

 The Compulsory Super Guarantee Contribution rate stays at 9.50% for the 2019/2020 financial year.
-The maximum super contribution base used to determine the maximum limit on any individual employee's earnings base for each quarter of 2019/20 is \$55,270 per quarter.
+The maximum super contribution base used to determine the maximum limit on any individual employee's earnings base for each quarter of 2019/29 is \$55,270 and for 2020/21 is \$57,090 per quarter.
 You do not have to provide the minimum support for the part of earnings above this limit.